Baytars/ambulant-code/third_party_packages/readme.txt

 	  pathname *of the source directory pathname*.
 	- You may need to use "./configure --disable-cdrom" to build SDL if you've installed xcode 2.2.
+	- SDL always seems to build the dynamic libraries.
+IF YOU WANT TO CREATE A SELFCONTAINED INSTALLER YOU MUST REMOVE THESE BEFORE BUILDING, use "sudo rm /usr/local/bin/libSDL*dylib".
 	- If you want to build a universal (ppc/intel) Ambulant binary you must build SDL in a different way.
 The script sdl-osx-fatbuild.sh in this directory will do the right thing.